Super Meat Boy 3D: Development and release

 In an interview with Creative Bloq, Sluggerfly co-founder and art director Dominik Plassmann stated that the publisher was approached by the Super Meat Boy co-creator Tommy Refenes to make a 3D prototype in six months to "test all these different approaches and see if it even works".
 The prototype was originally an open world with a collectathon-style progression before being changed into a linear level structure with a fixed camera inspired by Super Mario 3D World.
 Sluggerfly chose the Unreal Engine 5 as the engine for the game, with Plassmann stating that "The first game had a super iconic stylized look, but [they] also want to modernise it a bit, so [there is] a lot of visual detail in some areas of the game".
 Plassmann also stated in the gameplay trailer that Sluggerfly have "worked closely with Team Meat" to ensure that Meat Boy controls "just right in 3D" which resulted in the addition of horizontal wall running and a mid-air dash.

 Super Meat Boy 3D was first announced on June 8, 2025, during the Xbox Summer Showcase at Summer Game Fest 2025.
+Upon the release of the trailer, various news outlets welcomed Meat Boy's transition to 3D, calling the game's artstyle faithful and noting the lack of auto-running introduced in Super Meat Boy Forever to a mixed reception.
 On June 11, IGN released additional gameplay footage.
 In June, publisher Headup Games announced that a playable demo of the game would be playable at Gamescom 2025 in Cologne.
 A gameplay trailer was published on July 24.

+A Nintendo Switch 2 version of the game was announced by the game's publisher, Headup, on February 27, 2026.
+It was released on March 31, 2026.
+The game became available on Xbox Game Pass upon release.

 Reception

-Pre-release

-Various news outlets welcomed Meat Boy's transition to 3D, calling the game's artstyle faithful and noting the lack of auto-running introduced in Super Meat Boy Forever to a mixed reception.
+Super Meat Boy 3D received "mixed or average" reviews for the Nintendo Switch 2 and PlayStation 5 versions while the Windows and Xbox Series X versions received "generally favorable" reviews, according to review aggregator website Metacritic.

+Polygon called the transition to 3D "sloppy", opining that the game "chooses to play it safe," while Digital Spy rated the game 4/10, stating that the imprecise depth perception may cause unfair deaths, calling the level design "forgettable" and concluding that Super Meat Boy 3D "doesn't understand what made the original enjoyable."
+In contrast, IGN rated the game 8/10, arguing that the series' precision platforming has transitioned well into 3D, though noting that the fixed perspective can at times be detrimental to the player.
+Hardcore Gamer gave the game a 4 out of 5, lauding the level variety and controls, though boss levels were criticized due to their emphasis on memorization.